Updated on June 24, 2020.

 |Top notch audio & stereo speaker offerings||Slower to charge|

 |OLED Display with wider viewing angles||If you want faster charging, you have to pay extra|

 Overall: Finding the Best Used Phone for You

 At the end of the day, both the Apple iPhone X and Samsung Galaxy S9 are a good fit for different personal preferences.

 If you compare iPhone X vs. the Samsung S9, you will find that each has something the other doesn’t, and both have some similar attributes.
 They are both a step up from their former models each with thousands of positive online reviews from happy customers.

 Overall, if you are looking for the highest quality camera, and the best sound quality, the iPhone X is probably the best choice for you.
 However, if you are looking for a top of the line Android phone that also has a high-quality camera, and excellent display, the Samsung Galaxy S9 is right for you.

 More FAQ About Galaxy s9 vs. iPhone X

-Is the Galaxy s9 better than the iPhone X?
+Is the Samsung Galaxy S9 better than the iPhone X?